axieinfinity/ronin-documentation/docs/apps/ronin-bridge/reference/withdrawal-limits.md

 description: Daily withdrawal limits per token on Ronin Bridge.
 slug: /apps/ronin-bridge/withdrawal-limits
 sidebar_label: Withdrawal limits
-title: Token withdrawal limits
+title: Withdrawal limits
 ---

+## Overview

 Withdrawing funds with Ronin Bridge has different tiers based on the amount and type of token you're moving.
 The bigger the amount, the more bridge operator approvals are needed.

+## Withdrawal limits

-See the following table for details:
+See the following table for details on token withdrawal limits.

 | Token       | Daily limit per token | Tier 1 | Tier 2 | Tier 3 |
 | ------ | --------- | ------- | ------------- | ----------- |